 Hiring an intern should be about more than finding someone to enter data into a spreadsheet, so you’ll want to think carefully about what you want to offer as well as what you want your potential hire to take away from the experience.
 All internships should have a good mix of experiences that allow interns to learn about your organization, improve understanding of the wider social-impact field, and establish connections to co-workers and others in the sector.

-REMOTE HIRING TIP: Has your workplace gone partly or fully remote as a result of the COVID-19 pandemic?
+REMOTE HIRING TIP: Has your workplace gone partly or fully remote?
 You may need to do some extra planning to determine how an intern fits into your newly remote workplace.
 Will you be able to provide an intern with adequate equipment to work from home?
 Do you have remote onboarding materials at the ready?
 Considering these questions should be your first step.

 Writing the description